-- In consultation with the technology sector, governments will need to regulate and enforce controls within the digital ecosystem, in line with the ongoing evolution in use-cases and the rapid pace of technological innovation. - As part of educational systems and social welfare schemes, governments to explore ways to increase investment in schemes to increase digital literacy, particularly among vulnerable communities. - Working jointly with relevant civil society organizations and the private sector, ministries of health, social welfare and education should consider development and promotion of digital health services based on principles of universal design, accessibility, inclusion and ageappropriateness. - Social and scientific research partnerships to design and conduct assessments of digital impacts on everyday life and prevailing digital divides across different populations, communities and ages.
+- Regulate and enforce controls within the digital ecosystem, in line with evolution in use-cases and technological innovation. - Increase investment in schemes to increase digital literacy, particularly among vulnerable communities. - Develop and promote digital health services based on principles of universal design, accessibility, inclusion and age-appropriateness. - Design and conduct assessments of digital impacts on everyday life and prevailing digital divides across different populations, communities and ages.